swedenconnect/technical-framework/Identity Binding.md

 <a name="identity-binding-levels"></a>
 ## 3. Identity Binding Levels

 Identity Bindings are provided in three different levels of confidence.
-These levels can be used in the authorisation process by the relying party.
+These levels can be used in the authorization process by the relying party.

 <a name="basic-binding"></a>
 ### 3.1.
 Basic Binding (A)

 **URI:** `http://id.swedenconnect.se/id-binding/level/basic`

-**Description:** Level of confidence in binding as a result from an automated decision process when the eIDAS attributes from the foreign eID are matched to an individual's record in the Swedish population register.
+**Description:** Basic level of confidence in binding as a result from an automated decision process when the eIDAS attributes from the foreign eID are matched to an individual's record in the Swedish population register.

 The following processes must have been applied:
 - `http://id.swedenconnect.se/id-binding/process/registered` ([4.1](#essential-matching-population-register))
 - `http://id.swedenconnect.se/id-binding/process/populationregister` ([4.2](#elevated-matching-population-register))

 <a name="enhanced-binding"></a>
 ### 3.2.
 Enhanced Binding (B)

 **URI:** `http://id.swedenconnect.se/id-binding/level/enhanced`

-**Description:** In addition to meeting all the requirements for basic level, the binding can be endorsed with a higher confidence when the process `http://id.swedenconnect.se/id-binding/process/nordicid` ([4.3](#nordic-id-in-population-register)) can match attribute in the assertion from eIDAS to a registered Nordic identification number in the Swedish population register.
+**Description:** In addition to meeting all the requirements for the basic level, the binding can be endorsed with a higher confidence when the process `http://id.swedenconnect.se/id-binding/process/nordicid` ([4.3](#nordic-id-in-population-register)) can match attribute in the assertion from eIDAS to a registered Nordic identification number in the Swedish population register.